Absolute First Album

-Absolute First Album is the first studio album and debut Korean release by South Korean girl group T-ara.
+Absolute First Album is the debut studio album by South Korean girl group T-ara.
 It was released on November 27, 2009, through Core Contents Media.
 T-ara sought to showcase "two different charms" through Absolute First Album, one embracing a "trendy" image and the other leaning towards a "classic" aesthetic.
 The result is a modern dance record with traces of retro influences.
 Absolute First Album features contributions by Shinsadong Tiger, Cho Young-soo, Choi Kyu-sung (now of Black Eyed Pilseung), Wheesung and "Hitman" Bang.

 The album was preceded by the hit singles "TTL (Time to Love)" and "TTL Listen 2", with its lead track, "Bo Peep Bo Peep" and "Like the First Time" becoming commercial successes as well.
 "Bo Peep Bo Peep" was a breakthrough single for T-ara, further attaining recognition as one of their signature songs.
 Absolute First Album peaked at number two on the Gaon Chart and has received positive reviews.

 The success of Absolute First Album lead to T-ara's newcomer wins at the Golden Disc and Seoul Music Awards.
 The album was re-released as Breaking Heart on February 23, 2010, spawning the hit single "You Drive Me Crazy" which became T-ara's first number-one single on the newly established Gaon Chart.
 The reissue was nominated for Disk Bonsang and Popularity Award at the Golden Disc Awards.